 In addition, we examine the effect of typing style on key detection and eavesdropping ability.
 Our hypothesis is that the typing style has a significant effect on the sound produced and can reduce the sound differences among clicks of different keys (as well as the similarities between separate clicks of the same key) which are due to the physical mechanics of the keyboard as discovered in [2].
-To our knowledge, ours is the first work that specifies the typing style employed in the experiments and looks into the impact of different typing styles.
-Previous research papers have only used the "hunt and peck" or "search and peck" technique [15], [20].
+To our knowledge, ours is the first work that specifies the typing style employed in the experiments and analyzes/quantifies the impact of different typing styles.
+Reportedly, previous work has used the "hunt and peck" or "search and peck" technique [15, 20].
 In this technique, as the name suggests, the typist finds and presses each key individually [17].
-However, in real-life scenarios, many people use "touch typing" [17].
+However, in real-life scenarios, many people employ "touch typing" [17].
 Consequently, the second question that we ask is: how much is the eavesdropping ability impacted by the variation in typing style, i.e., with respect to hunt and peck typing versus touch typing?.

 The two questions posed above together drive the research we present in this paper.
 Our work starts by generating training data and then uses it to classify keys typed by making use of different signal processing techniques.
-Our focus is on eavesdropping strong passwords.
+Our focus is on eavesdropping random passwords.
 We emphasize, however, that in situations where a dictionary or HMM model may be used (e.g., while eavesdropping over English words or text), the techniques we explore are still useful.
 Our work quantifies the ability of these techniques to provide information about the keys that can be combined with the language models wherever applicable.

-B. Our Technical Contributions
+1.2 Our Technical Contributions

-We believe that our work systemizes and sheds light on keyboard acoustic eavesdropping attacks.
-In addition, it takes these attacks one step closer to a full-fledged attack.
-That is, it explores the limitations of acoustic eavesdropping techniques under realistic and security-sensitive scenarios (different typing styles and strong passwords).
-In doing so, we believe that our work brings about several technical contributions which we outline below.
+Our work explores acoustic eavesdropping techniques under realistic and security-sensitive scenarios (different typing styles and random passwords).
+In doing so, it brings about several technical contributions which we outline below.